astriaorg/docs/docs/overview/components/composer.md

 # The Astria Composer
-- abstraction over mev supply chain
-- naively a gas station

 As a sequencing layer, Astria is designed to provide lazy sequencing for multiple rollups.
 This requires abstracting rollup-specific order flow via the sequencer network's transactions, which operate on opaque bytes that are not executed.
-By remaining agnostic to rollup-specific transaction formats, the sequencer network is able to provide a robust MEV supply chain for rollups built on top of it.
+By remaining agnostic to rollup-specific transaction formats, the sequencer network is able to provide a robust MEV supply chain for rollups built on top of it, with features like native bundle support.

-This

-To use a rollup on Astria, users need to somehow submit rollup transactions as sequencer transactions to the sequencer network.
-However, this requires having access to two different nodes (rollup and sequencer), as well as having tokens for fees on both networks.
-This is not ideal for UX.

-A solution to this is to have a dedicated service that wraps rollup transactions as a sequencer transaction and submits them on a rollup user’s behalf.
-In the Astria stack, we have a service called the composer that performs this function.
-The composer only needs sequencer tokens, while the user only needs rollup tokens.
-The user submits transactions as normal to a rollup node.
-The composer picks up these transactions and ensures they are sequenced.

-The incentive for the composer is the ability to make bundles of rollup transactions, ensuring they are included in a specific order.
-In this regard, the composer can be thought of as a MEV searcher.

-The current implementation of the composer is naive and doesn’t perform any searching or bundling, although it could be extended to do so.
-Our hope is that the Composer serves as a starting point for searchers and block builders interested in collecting end user order flow for one or more rollups and submitting it to the shared sequencer as bundles or blocks.
+While the sequencing layer provides a powerful tool for sophisticated users, supporting a wider range of users requires additional tooling.
+The Astria Composer is "gas station" side car that makes it easier for ordinary users to easily use rollups that support more complex order flow mechanisms.

+## The Composer as a UX solution
+While sophisticated users, such as arbitrageurs, can leverage the sequencing layer directly to pay for better transaction ordering guarantees, most users will not require (or be interested) in this level of control.
+Specifically, interacting directly with the sequencing layer requires users to hold sequencer tokens and to maintain a sequencer wallet, both of which result in a poor user experience.

+Instead, we provide rollup operators with tooling to abstract this complexity away using the Astria Composer.
+Rollup operators run the Composer as side-car software to their nodes.
+The Composer can be described as a "gas station", underwriting the sequencing costs for users' rollup transactions.

+This allows order-agnostic users to simply pay for transaction execution in the rollup's native gas token without needing to maintain a sequencer wallet, as long as the operator keeps the Composer funded.
+The Composer then bundles these transactions and submits them to the sequencer network on the user's behalf.

+## Heterogenous order flow support
+This allows Astria-based rollups to support a wide range of users, from those who want to pay for better transaction ordering to those with no explicit sequencing preferences.

+Sophisticated users can submit their transactions directly to the sequencing layer, controlling the order by which their transactions are bundled and the fees they pay for bundle ordering.

+In contrast, regular users are able to route their transactions through the rollup node, which will run the Composer as a sidecar to underwrite the cost of inclusion but with no control over the ordering.

+## Naive ordering preferences
+The Composer provides users with no ordering guarantees, bundling transactions by the order they are received.
+Bundles are capped in size to ensure they fit in a sequencer block, and are submitted to the sequencer network in a timely manner to ensure they can be included in the next sequencer block.